open-zaak/open-zaak/docs/development/performance/notifications.rst

 can be configured:

-* **Notification delivery max retries**: the maximum number of retries the task queue will do if sending a notification failed.
-Default is ``5``.
+* **Notification delivery max retries**: the maximum number of retries the task queue will do if sending a notification has failed.
+Default is ``7``.
 * **Notification delivery retry backoff**: a boolean or a number.
 If this option is set to ``True``, autoretries will be delayed following the rules of binary exponential backoff.
 If this option is set to a number, it is used as a delay factor.
-Default is ``3``.
+Default is ``25``.
 * **Notification delivery retry backoff max**: an integer, specifying number of seconds.
   If ``Notification delivery retry backoff`` is enabled, this option will set a maximum delay in seconds between task autoretries.
-Default is ``48`` seconds.
+Default is ``52000`` seconds.
+* **Notification delivery base factor**: the base factor used for exponential backoff.
+  This can be increased or decreased to spread retries over a longer or shorter time period.
+  Default is ``4``.

 With the assumption that the requests are done immediately we can model the notification tasks schedule with the default configurations: